Psst. Hey, you. Yeah, you. Get a liberal arts education. All the cool kids are doing it. https://R...

 What services are provided by Health Services?

-Knox College has partnered with Cottage Hospital to provide students with up-to-date medical care.
-This on-campus resource ensures that our students have access to a medical practitioner for basic health care needs.
-All appointments are done on a walk-in basis.
-Some of the services provided include treatment for cold/flu/sore throat symptoms, asthma, minor burns, earache, rashes, sinusitis symptoms, minor acute injuries, and mild allergic reactions.
+Knox College Health Services ensures that our students have access to a medical practitioner for basic health care needs.
+Some of the services provided include treatment for cold/flu/sore throat symptoms, asthma, minor burns, earache, rashes, sinus symptoms, minor injuries, and mild allergic reactions.

 Who is eligible for services?
 Is there a cost for your services?

 All students registered at Knox College are eligible for both services.
 There are no charges for any of the clinical services at Counseling Services.
-While Health Services offers a variety of services at no cost, certain medical expenses such as prescriptions, x-rays, lab fees, and tests are the student's responsibility.
+While Health Services offers a variety of services at no cost, certain medical expenses such as prescriptions, x-rays,and some lab fees are the student's responsibility.

 Do you prescribe medication?